 So you want to be an Event Manager.
 Fancy the bright lights, the glitz and glamour?
 Sorry to burst your bubble but there’s a stark difference between being an event manager and being a guest!
-So what do I think are the 7 key skills a event manager needs to succeed today?
+So what do I think are the 7 key event management skills an event manager needs to succeed today?
 I have been organising events for the past 20+ and wouldn’t want to do anything else.
 I love the live and exciting world of event planning.
 I have also been a events guest on many occasions too and know where I prefer to be.

 1.The great communicator